gbdnz/gbdnz/README.md

 -->

 <div>
-👩🏻‍💻 Estudante do 4º período de Análise e Desenvolvimento de Sistemas e do 1º período de Engenharia de Software.
-Busco aprimorar minhas habilidades desenvolvendo projetos e conhecendo linguagens.
-A partir dos meus repositórios você pode acompanhar minha evolução!
-Acesse minhas redes:
+👩🏻‍💻 Student of the 5th period of Systems Analysis and Development and the 2nd period of Software Engineering.
+I seek to improve my skills by developing projects and learning languages.
+From my repositories you can follow my evolution!
+Access my networks:
 </div>
 <br>

 - Dev.to: <a target="_blank" href="https://dev.to/gabrieladnz">dev.to/gabrieladnz</a>
 - GitLab: <a target="_blank" href="https://gitlab.com/gabrieladnz">gitlab/gabrieladnz</a>
 - Linkedin: <a target="_blank" href="https://www.linkedin.com/in/gabrieladnz/">linkedin/gabrieladnz</a>
-- ✏️ Acesse meu portfólio: <a target="_blank" href="https://gabrieladnz.github.io/">Portfólio</a>
+- ✏️ Access my portfolio: <a target="_blank" href="https://gabrieladnz.github.io/">Portfólio</a>
-- :envelope:	Deseja entrar em contato?
-Me mande um e-mail! <a href="mailto:seuemail@example.com">gabrieladnz.dev@gmail.com</a>
+- :envelope:	Do you want to get in touch?
+Send me an email! <a href="mailto:seuemail@example.com">gabrieladnz.dev@gmail.com</a>
 <!---
 <hr>